coeusite/PM-TDC-PLOT/README.md

 In the plot, X-axis refers to time, Y-axis indicates diameter and the color at point (x, y) is the count of particular matters with diameter y at time x.

+This project is designed for parsing data from TSI 3321.

 Raw txt files in the "data/raw/" folder would be automatically parsed during initialization and correspoding figures would be automatically generated.
 Parsed data would be stored in the "data/parsed/" folder,